chuti0800/tradingview-indicator-management/README.md

 }
 ```

-If the user is whitelisted, the response is as shown below.
+If the user isn't whitelisted, the response is as shown below.
 ```json
 {
 	"pine_id":"PUB;1f7c1407d82a4a32bff39c1c9a38a290",